ibm-cloud-docs/schematics/create-terraform-config.md

 You can decide to declare your variables within the same Terraform configuration file where you specify the resources that you want to provision, or to create a separate `variables.tf` file that includes all your variable declarations.
 When you create a workspace, {{site.data.keyword.bplong_notm}} automatically parses through your Terraform configuration files to find variable declarations.

 **What information do I need to include in my variable declaration?** </br>
 When you declare an input variable, you must provide a name for your variable and the data type as per the Terraform version.
-You can optionally default value for your variable.
-When input variables are imported into {{site.data.keyword.bpshort}} and a default value is specified, you can choose to overwrite the default value. <br> {{site.data.keyword.bplong_notm}} accepts the values as a string for primitive types such as `bool`, `number`, `string` and `HCL` format for complex variables.<br>
+You can optionally provide default value for your variable.
+When input variables are imported into {{site.data.keyword.bpshort}} and a default value is specified, you can choose to overwrite the default value. <br> {{site.data.keyword.bplong_notm}} accepts the values as a string for primitive types such as `bool`, `number`, `string` and `HCL` format for complex variables.
-`Terraform v0.11` supports <strong>string</strong>, <strong>list</strong>, <strong>map</strong> data type.
+- `Terraform v0.11` supports <strong>string</strong>, <strong>list</strong>, <strong>map</strong> data type.
 For more information, about the syntax, see [Configuring input variables](https://www.terraform.io/docs/configuration-0-11/variables.html). <br>
-`Terraform v0.12` additionally supports bool, number and complex data types such as list(type), map(type), object({attribute name=type,..}), set(type), tuple([type]).
+- `Terraform v0.12` additionally supports bool, number and complex data types such as list(type), map(type), object({attribute name=type,..}), set(type), tuple([type]).
 For more information, about the syntax to use the complex data type, see [Configuring variables](https://www.terraform.io/docs/configuration/variables.html#type-constraints). <br>

+## Providing values to {{site.data.keyword.bplong_notm}} for the declared variables. `
+{: #declare-variable}

+After creating the workspace, you can provide the values, for {{site.data.keyword.bplong_notm}} to use on Terraform actions, for the variables that are declared in the template. <br>
+- For `UI`, you can provide the values on the **{{site.data.keyword.cloud_notm}} > Schematics > Workspace> settings page.**
+- For `CLI`, you can refer how to create or update the values for the complex data type [](https://test.cloud.ibm.com/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-update).
+Then the `value` field must contain escaped string for the variable store, as shown in the example.
-If you are using `API` or `CLI`, then the `value` field must contain escaped string for the variable store, as shown in the example.
+- For `API` you can see [Create or update the values](/apidocs/schematics#createworkspace) in the field `template_data` > `variablestore`.
+Then the `value` field must contain escaped string for the variable store, as shown in the example.

 **Example**
 ```